Gurveer-C1331/Animal-Database/README.md

 # Animal-Database
 Animal Database is an Electron based application that holds multiple animal entries where a user can learn facts about a specific animal.
 The application is designed so that the user is able to enter in new animals into the application to grow the database of animals.
-There are multiple pages of the application:
+There are multiple pages of the application
 -**Home:** the landing page of the application -**Stats:** this page shows different stats like the population of the database, a geographic map displaying the number of animal in that region based on the total entries in the database, and three pie charts displaying a representation of the database based on the different categories (Diet, Class, Status)
 - **Add:** this page allows the user to add a new animal entry to the database by entering in the different data required